 The 2.4 GHz spread spectrum is a 'shared' band where the transmitter and receiver negotiate an exclusive channel for the duration of the transmission.
 This band is also open for by other equipment such as WiFi.

 These are the 3 main bands that we use in racing.
-Please check out the UKRCC at www.ukrcc.org
+Please check out the UKRCC at www.ukrcc.org stakeholders.ofcom.org.uk/spectrum/information/licence-exempt-radio-use/licence-exempt-devices/ofw311

-For licensing and further reading go to: stakeholders.ofcom.org.uk/spectrum/information/licence-exempt-radio-use/licence-exempt-devices/ofw311